Von Ehlinger convicted of rape

 The two went to von Ehlinger’s Boise apartment after dinner and had a sexual encounter.
 Two days later, the intern, identified in court only by the initials JV, told officials the sex was not consensual, that he forced her to perform oral sex and inserted his fingers in her vagina.

-Von Ehlinger was the only witness called by the defense during the three-day trial.
-He testified for two hours Thursday, vigorously denying JV's accusations and saying she was a willing participant in the evening's activities.
+Von Ehlinger was the only witness called by the defense during the trial, which started Tuesday.
+He testified for two hours Thursday, vigorously denying JV’s accusations and saying she was a willing participant in the evening’s activities.

 “She participated in the whole thing,” he said.